AleBaccin/Audio-Tagging---Deep-Learning-Project/README.md

 conda install scikit-learn
 ```

 Alternatively, the requirements file could be used.
+Librosa has to be installed manually as it uses conda-forge.

 ```
 conda install --file requirements.txt